kshutkin/slimlib/element/README.md

 ## Model

 `defineElement(tag, middleware?, render)` registers an autonomous light-DOM custom element. `defineBuiltinElement(tag, extendElement, middleware?, render)` registers a customized built-in. `createCustomElement(middleware?, render, Base?)` is the low-level builder for custom registries or manual `customElements.define`; it returns an unregistered class.
 Class-time configuration (observed attributes, form association, disabled features, ElementInternals, niche lifecycle hooks) is composed from a `Middleware[]` array of functions with shape `(Base) => SubClass`.
-The wrapper applies them outward over the slim core (which owns `connectedCallback` / `disconnectedCallback` / `attributeChangedCallback`).
+The wrapper applies them outward over the slim core (which owns `connectedCallback` / `disconnectedCallback`).

-`observedAttributes(['count'])` sets `static observedAttributes` so the browser fires `attributeChangedCallback`.
-The slim core writes attribute changes to `this[name]`, where the `props`-installed accessor picks them up.
+`attributes({ count: {} })` sets `static observedAttributes` so the browser fires `attributeChangedCallback`, and the middleware itself owns that callback: it coerces the incoming value and writes it to `this[name]`, where the `props`-installed accessor picks it up.

 `props(initial)` is called inside the render callback.
 It creates a `state()` proxy seeded from `initial`, installs `host.<key>` accessors that proxy to it, and returns the proxy.
 Render code uses the proxy directly (`s.count++`); external code (HTML attributes, parent JS) goes through `host.count`.
 Both land in the same store.